valefimoff11/fxservices2/docs/R.md

         DataFrame (Pandas), this is essentially a RDBMS Table abstraction TimeSeries (Pandas and several more)

-        Nested Varianrs of all of the above
+        Nested Variants of all of the above

 Algorithms: